 Then, scoop about 1 1/2 tablespoon of batter and roll into a ball between slightly oiled hands to prevent the batter from sticking to your hands.

 Place each energy bite on a plate covered with parchment paper or in a sealed container.

 Repeat until all the energy balls are formed.

-You can tweak the is peanut butter oatmeal balls by adding so many simple ingredients and create a range for flavor.
+You can tweak these peanut butter oatmeal balls by adding simple ingredients to create a range of flavors.

 The best additions are one or two of the below:

-- 1/4 cup of chopped seeds like pumpkin seeds, sunflower seeds, and hemp seeds for a boost of protein.
+- 1/4 cup of Seeds like pumpkin seeds, sunflower seeds, or hemp seeds for a boost of protein.

-- 1/4 cup dried fruits – chopped apricots, dried cranberries, dried raisins.
+- 1/4 cup of dried fruits – chopped apricots, dried cranberries, dried raisins.